-Designation for a relatively long-lasting climatic phenomenon from 1450 to 1850, which occurred worldwide with regional and temporal emphases in Europe, North America, Russia and China.
-Prior to this, there had been a pronounced temperature peak in the period from 900 to 1350, mainly in Europe, which was called the Medieval Warm Period.
-At that time, the wine growing border lay much further north on the southern Baltic Sea coast.
-From 1450 the climate began to deteriorate again.
-Particularly cold periods extended from 1570 to 1630 and from 1675 to 1715, which were associated with a worldwide expansion of the glaciers.
-Around the year 1700, the largest expansion of ice occurred, after which the glaciers slowly retreated again.
-By the way, this retreat still continues today, many glaciers in the Alps have already completely melted.
+Term for a relatively long-lasting climatic phenomenon from 1450 to 1850 that occurred worldwide with regional and temporal focal points in Europe, North America, Russia and China.
+Prior to this, there had been a pronounced temperature high between 900 and 1350, mainly in Europe, which was referred to as the Medieval Warm Period.
+At that time, the wine-growing frontier was much further north along the southern Baltic coast.
+From 1450 onwards, the climate began to deteriorate again.
+Particularly cold periods stretched from 1570 to 1630 and from 1675 to 1715, accompanied by a worldwide expansion of the glaciers.
+The greatest expansion of the ice occurred around 1700, after which the glaciers slowly retreated again.
+This retreat is still continuing and many glaciers in the Alps have already melted completely.